yonghoow/sql-assessment/README.md

 # sql-assessment
+Qn 1: Ideally, you’ve completed Analze Data with SQL.

+My Ans: Still doing.

 Qn 2: First, use SELECT * from both tables and use your knowledge of queries and aggregate functions to get to know the data:

--What are the Top 25 schools (.edu domains)?
+- What are the Top 25 schools (.edu domains)?

--How many .edu learners are located in New York?
+- How many .edu learners are located in New York?

--The mobile_app column contains either mobile-user or NULL.
+- The mobile_app column contains either mobile-user or NULL.
 How many of these Codecademy learners are using the mobile app?

 My Ans: